Agriculture in Australia: Environmental issues

+Climate change has damaged farming productivity, reducing broadacre farm profits by an average of 22% since 2000.
+In 2023, the Department of Agriculture published a National Statement on Climate Change and Agriculture, exploring resilience in the agriculture sector.

+Agriculture contributes 13% of Australia's total greenhouse emissions, however, much of this is methane of biological origin, rather than from fossil fuels.

+Although native, kangaroos have been known to destroy fences and eat cattle feed, sometimes in problematic numbers.

 Organic farming

 As of 2021, $2.3 billion worth of commodities were produced in Australia by the organic agriculture sector, representing approximately 3% of agricultural output.

 Australia leads the world with 35 million hectares certified organic, which is 8.8% of Australia's agricultural land and Australia now accounts for more than half (51%) of the world's certified organic agriculture hectares.